infamy/infamy.github.io/_posts/2014-10-20-python-pool-map.md

 ```

 In short, you can with one line almost turn any array that needs to be process into a multiprocess map reduce party.

+From a python processing, if you have isolated data, this will allow you to scale in a pretty aggresive way.